chandevbringino/Portfolio/iOS/SwiftUI/WeSplit/README.md

 # WeSplit

-An app that lets user input and compute their bill if they are with friends and each ones will be paying the divided bill.
+An app that lets user input and compute bill.
+If user are with friends and the bill will be divided, this app would be very useful!

 Demo: